pinohu/DYNASTY/ohu-legacy-codex/ULTRA-LONG-AUTONOMOUS-COMPLETION-REPORT.md

 ## EXECUTIVE SUMMARY

-This report documents the comprehensive audit and finalization of the The Legacy Codexâ€”a 10-volume, 18-book, 54+ chapter master blueprint for building a multi-generational $10M+ business empire.
+This report documents the comprehensive audit and finalization of the Legacy Codexâ€”a 10-volume, 18-book, 54+ chapter master blueprint for building a multi-generational $10M+ business empire.

 **Project Scope**:
 - 10 Volumes